skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 perception and it seems like pushing their luck to get him too close to her.
-As the last remaining prince of the Lormanites, he would most likely be put to death before he could get any ideas about following in his father’s footsteps / seeking revenge / attempting to reclaim his throne.
+As the last remaining prince of the Lormanites, he would most likely be put to death before he could get any ideas about following in his father's footsteps / seeking revenge / attempting to reclaim his throne.
 The Lormans have been a tenacious family over the last few centuries, and the Queen would most likely not pass on the chance to extinguish his bloodline forever.